SAP-samples/ariba-extensibility-samples/topics/cloud-connector/README.md

 |:--:|
 | On-premise data |

 As we can see, we have replicated the SAP Ariba data to our on-premise service.
-We were able to communicate from SAP Cloud Platform to our on-premise service securely by using SAP Cloud Connector.
+We were able to communicate from SAP BTP to our on-premise service securely by using SAP Cloud Connector.